 Focus Area Strategy Determining the type of valuation base that will be used That Council apply the Capital Improved Value (CIV) valuation method to levy rates.
 That Council is mindful of the periodic impacts of property revaluations.
 Using a differential rating system That Council utilise differential rating in its rating structure.
 What differential rates should be applied?
 That Council apply a uniform general rate on any rateable land which does not satisfy the criteria for a differential rate.
-That Council apply differential rates for: Residential vacant land (125%); Commercial (130%); and Tourist accommodation (110%).
-Concessions / rebates That Council grant concessions for: Cultural and Recreational Lands; Residential properties which are deemed to be of significant environmental benefit to the community and have entered into a 'Trust for Nature' covenant; and Additional pension concession.
-Special rates and charges ates and charges That Council does not charge special rates and charges.
-Municipal charge That Council does not levy the Municipal Charge as part of its rating structure.
-Service rates and charges That Council apply fixed waste service charges as part of its rating structure based on full recovery of costs associated with providing the waste service.
-Rate payment options Council rates are payable in four instalments.
+That Council apply differential rates for: Residential vacant land (125%) Concessions / rebates That Council grant concessions for: Cultural and Recreational Lands; Residential properties which are deemed to be of significant environmental benefit to the community and have entered a 'Trust for Nature' covenant; and Additional pension concession.

-Revenue and Rating Plan Page 5
+Revenue and Rating Plan Page 4